Ergi Kırkın

 Ergi Kırkın (born 27 January 1999) is a Turkish tennis player.

-Kırkın has a career high ATP singles ranking of World No. 270 achieved on 25 July 2022.
+He has a career high ATP singles ranking of world No. 251 achieved on 6 May 2024.
 He has won 9 ITF singles titles.
-He also has a career high ATP doubles ranking of World No. 330 achieved on 3 October 2022.
+He also has a career high ATP doubles ranking No. 300 achieved on 26 February 2024.
+He is the current No. 1 Turkish player.

+Professional career

+2018: ATP debut in doubles

 Kırkın made his ATP main draw debut at the 2018 Antalya Open in the doubles draw partnering Koray Kırcı.

+2024: Maiden ATP Challenger title

+He won his maiden ATP Challenger title at 2024 Brasil Tennis Open, after defeating Lucky Loser and local player Daniel Dutra da Silva in the final.
+With lifting his maiden title, he became the fourth Turkish Challenger champion joining Altug Celikbilek, Cem Ilkel and Marsel Ilhan.